 Even though your hearing loss might be mild, studies have shown that even this level has the potential to increase the risk of cognitive declines like dementia and Alzheimers when compared to those with 'normal' hearing.
 Let's also not forget to mention the increased risk of falls, depression and social isolation due to barriers for communication brought on by mild hearing loss.

-Modern digital hearing aids have been the most successful forms of treatment for people with not just high levels of hearing loss, but also mild hearing loss.
-Hearing aid technology has advanced dramatically over the years and offer a more modern and stylish design, innovative features and often allow fit and features to be tailor-made.
+Why are those with mild hearing loss good candidates for hearing aids?
+Modern digital hearing aids have been the most successful form of treatment for people with not just high levels of hearing loss, but also mild hearing loss.
+Hearing aid technology has advanced dramatically over the years and offers a more modern and stylish design, innovative features and often allows fit and features to be tailor-made.

 Having mild hearing loss means that you have a greater scope of choice when it comes to hearing aid models when compared to those who have a more profound loss.
 You might even be able to wear smaller hearing aids and ones that are almost invisible!